-But I am sure I am also exposing things about myself.
-How I feel excited every time they accept being filmed, how I greet happily to them in Tagalog… It’s a moment where two strangers connect in a deep way for a few seconds, until that that boundary is lost forever.
+But I am sure I am also exposing things about myself to them that I am not conscious at that moment.
+How I feel excited every time they accept being filmed, how I greet happily to them in Tagalog… It’s a moment where two strangers connect in a deep way for a few seconds, until that that connection is lost forever and is only alive in our memories.

-In this relation between them and me there are also lessons that I take with myself.
-These people have obviously very few to live, just the minimum.
+In this relation between them and me there are also lessons that I take back home.
+These people have obviously very little to live, just the minimum.
 And still smile most of the time.
-We arrive in this place full of troubles and challenges in our minds, but I am sure they are carrying theirs, probably heavier than just looking for locations for a movie.
+We arrive in this place full of troubles and challenges in our minds, but I am sure they are carrying theirs, probably heavier problerms than just looking for movie location.

 The purpose of these visits is two fold.
-One is to know the place through their people: their culture, their habits, how they react in the times that I interact with them even just for a second.
+One is to know the place through their people: their culture, their habits, how they react in the time that I interact with them even just for a second.
 From these observations I try to imagine how would it be to deal with these people if I was in the same trouble as Jie, our main character.
 Would they help me?
-Would they just observe me, would they all let me sink by myself in the game to pay my price for being unfaithful?
+Would they just observe me, would they all let me sink in my own misery, leaving me alone in this cruel online game I have been put into?

 When we stepped into Dennis’ house I first thought about the Indian party scene at the beginning.
 Although these are not the stairs that we need when Jie is carrying the body, we could combine several locations in a single scene.
 The advantage is that the roof is quite low, enough to jump in that situation, and the streets around seem to be narrow and not too crowded.
 At least the good news is that this kind of location I had in mind looks quite adjusted to the reality, so it may not require to make too many plot modifications for the those chasing scenes, a priori.